Pixplicity/overlay-android-bug/README.md

 # overlay-android-bug
-Demo of a bug in Android 7.1.2 (Nougat) on a Nexus 6P
+Demo of a (now fixed) bug in Android 7.1.2 (Nougat) on a Nexus 6P.

 [Follow the issue on the issuetracker](https://issuetracker.google.com/issues/37885328)

+*Goshdarnit!
+Of course I created this test project on the very day Google released an OTA that fixed the issue.
+As you can see in the issue tracker, this bug is now solved in 7.1.2 build N2G47O.*

 ## The issue